beatsey/opengl-project/README.md

 OpenGL project
 ====
-Glad to see you in my student project for computer graphics course at Lomonosov Moscow State University.
-This course is score based.
-That means student has to implement certain graphical effects using shaders written in GLSL language and one specific effect has several credits depending on the difficulty of the implementation.
-In order to pass the course certain sum of credits has to be achieved.
+This OpenGL project was developed as a part of the curriculum at Lomonosov Moscow State University on Computer Graphics course during 5th semester of studies.
+The goal of the project was to implement certain graphical effects using GLSL shader language.

-This project written in VS 2019 using GLFW, GLEW, GLM libraries.
+This project is written in VS 2019 using GLFW, GLEW, GLM libraries.
 All code is basically in main.cpp file.
-All the libraries are precompiled.
-You can find them in the project folders.
+All the necessary libraries are precompiled and located in the project folders.
 To start the project just run the Graphics.sln in Visual Studio 2019.

-In this projects there are implemented certain effects:
+Following effects are implemented:
 * Phong's lightning model
 * normal mapping
 * billboard implementation